iiX0Lords/MenKisserCentral/README.md

-# MenKisserCentral - A Pixelgun 3D Cheat
+# MenKisserCentral - A Pixelgun 3D PC Cheat
 > Thanks to stanuwu for the original project

 > Requires BepInEx 6 IL2CPP